scott-eric-kaufman/the-whole-sek/content/the-valve/2006-04-23-communal-hatred-the-faq.md

 By [nnyhav](http://nnyhav.blogspot.com) on 04/25/06 at 05:35 PM | [Permanent link to this comment](http://www.thevalve.org/go/valve/article/c1/#8828)
 []()

 **Holbonic _adj._** Bigger than the biggest thing ever and then some.
-Much bigger than that in fact, really amazingly immense, a totally stunning size, “wow, that’s big”, time.
+Much bigger than that in fact, really amazingly immense, a totally stunning size, "wow, that's big", time.
 Infinity is just so big that by comparison, bigness itself looks really titchy.
-Gigantic multiplied by colossal multiplied by staggeringly huge is the sort of concept we’re trying to get across here.
+Gigantic multiplied by colossal multiplied by staggeringly huge is the sort of concept we're trying to get across here.

 [Apologies to DNA]